TouMilou Music logo

 Cooperation

-International – Ever since he started out at Labyrinth, Michiel has enjoyed the great privilege to not only learn from but also work with renowed musicians and technicians from a uniquely close-knit community:
+East – Ever since he started out at Labyrinth, Michiel has enjoyed the great privilege to not only learn from but also work with renowed musicians and technicians from a uniquely close-knit community:

-The Netherlands – In his home country, Michiel cooperates with or has been influenced by:
+West – In his home country, Michiel cooperates with or has been influenced by:

 Michiel van der Meulen /w tambura